JuliaPy/SymPy.jl/examples/tutorial.md

 ```

 Now we note this is a parabola in `w`, so any maximum will be an
 endpoint or the vertex, provided the leading term is negative.
-To see
-the leading term we could do this:
+The leading term can be found through:

 ```
 coeffs(Poly(A1, w))